 1. According with, constituting, or not deviating from a norm, rule, or principle; conforming to a type, standard, or regular pattern.

 3. Relating to, or characterized by average intelligence or development; free from mental disorder; sane.

-Actually, when you ponder this you clearly see that almost none of it is true.
-We all know a simple fact of life – just because most people do “it” that doesn’t make it “normal.”
+Come to think of it, we can clearly see that almost none of it is true.
+We all know a simple fact of life – just because most people “do it” that doesn’t make it “normal.”
 Anger is certainly not reserved for sane people with average intelligence.

 This word “normal” is often used by therapists or simply the ignorant types to pacify you when you start learning about anger.
-They are basically saying, “Its OK honey, what’re you are feeling is completely normal.”
-They are telling you what you want to hear – that YOU are normal but what they are really traying to say is that “don’t worry so much because other people feel this too.”
+They are basically saying, “It’s OK honey, what you’re are feeling is completely normal.”
+They are telling you what you want to hear – that YOU are normal but what they are really trying to say is that “don’t worry so much because other people feel this too.”

 Perhaps “normal” should be the standard in life for happiness, wisdom, joyful effort, contribution, meaningful existence, however you want to define it.
-This should be the NORMAL stuff in life.
 But how would you name a thief who robs you of all that?
 When health is hijacked by cancer we call it “disease” but what do you call an emotion that hijacks your happiness?
-Insanity.
+I say – insanity.

 This (fortunately – temporary) insanity is simply mind’s inability to cope with challenges of life in a cool and lucid way.
 Excuse me for getting a tad poetical but it is like a cloud that obscures the sun by casting an ugly shadow and making all colors look faded.

 The problem with accepting anger as “normal” is that one has no chance of breaking out of the habit.
 If all is well then why do anything about it, right?
 It’s what psychologists call – a subconscious sabotage.